 Why were there 3 characters in the context scenes (2 with the target item?) but only 2 in the trials?
 This may have led to the expectation that both characters in the trial could have had 'apples' particularly in Study 2 where everyone had something (perhaps accounting for why adults in Study 2 took longer to resolve negative sentences, and looked to the distracter if they were initially looking at the target.
 When all characters were holding something, it may have been necessary to check that the alternative WAS holding the target item to be fully sure that the target was NOT holding that item).

 Different characters and target objects were used on every trial.
 The methods section was altered slightly to make this clearer.
 Our goal was, as described in the above comment, to give participants some expectation of what the characters in each trial might look like.
-We have explored the role of these contexts in a set of experiments with adults (Nordmeyer & Frank, Proc CogSci 2014) and find that they do lead adults to form these expectations and hence to process negative sentences more quickly.
+We have explored the role of these contexts in a set of experiments with adults (Nordmeyer & Frank, Proc.
+Cog.
+Sci., 2014) and find that they do lead adults to form these expectations and hence to process negative sentences more quickly.

 The suggestion that participants in Experiment 2 may have been attempting to “check” the distractor character to confirm that they were holding target items before orienting back to the correct picture is a very reasonable interpretation of the data and one we are interested in considering.
 We have included this possibility in an expanded section in the General Discussion where we mention a number of possible explanations for this pattern.
 We thank the reviewer for drawing our attention to this possibility.